Terminal management via RS232 and API

 It is also possible to change the volume level with the commands RCKEY VOL+ and RCKEY VOL-.

-Managing TrueConf Group power via a LAN port using Wake-on-Lan (WoL) (opens new window) technology.
+Power management of TrueConf Group via LAN port using Wake-on-LAN (WoL) technology.

 | Parameter | Description |